 As cash value increases over time, the employer’s share of the premium increases, while the employee’s share decreases.
 At the death (or termination) of the employee, a split dollar plan requires the employee or his/her estate to pay the employer a sum equal to the total amount of premiums paid by the employer.

 There are two methods used to identify life insurance needs today: the human life value approach and the needs approach.
-Both attempt to place a dollar value on the amount of money needed at death to meet certain objectives.
+Both methods try to place a dollar value on the amount of money needed at death to meet specific objectives.

-The human life value concept is based on the premise that life insurance is intended to act for the beneficiary as an income replacement upon death of the insured.
-This method attempts to determine the present value of future income that will be lost if the insured dies prematurely.
+The human life value concept is based on the idea that life insurance should replace the insured’s income for the beneficiary after the insured’s death.
+This method estimates the present value of the future income that would be lost if the insured dies prematurely.
 The amount of life insurance required is equal to the present value of lost future earnings.

 The human life value approach is commonly used in lawsuits where a jury is asked to award a sum of money to the plaintiff to compensate for a wrongful death.